dewelve/bayesmlogit/README.md

 #### Preprocess

 Before using the data, we need first construct the appropriate data set.
 The data set should include a vector for transition status and the covariates for generating the transition matrix.
 A transition status vector is a vector that includes the serial number of each transition.
-We have provided an example in the package, users can use `?lifedata` in R to see the details.
+We have provided an example in the package, users can use `?lifedata` in R to find more details.

 #### Generate Transition Matrix